 Our leadership is carefully and continually monitoring this situation.
 As more information develops, we will be in contact through email, phone tree, local news stations, our Facebook page, and at .
 Please know, we are committed to doing everything we can to create a safe environment for our church family and the surrounding community.

 Below we have composed a list of frequently asked questions to communicate our plan for moving forward during COVID-19.
 If you have any other questions, please reach out by email to email@example.com or by calling the church office at (336) 924-2178.

 Is Beck’s gathering corporately this Sunday?

 If you do not feel comfortable gathering for congregational worship, we encourage you to set aside time in your home to worship through song, prayer, and engaging with God’s Word – either individually, with family, with a small group friends, or as a Sunday School Class.

-To aid you in this, we will make available weekly digital resources to lead you in worship through reflection, song, and preaching.
-They will be available by 12 pm each Monday, and can be found at
+To aid you in this, we will make available a weekly livestream to lead you in worship through reflection, song, and preaching.

 How can I continue to give to Beck’s without coming in person

 Your giving continues to be an important act of worship and a necessary support for the ministries of the church.
 You can continue to faithfully give through our online giving portal by dropping your offering off at the church office Monday – Thursday between 10am-3pm.

 Or if you prefer to give by mail, Make checks payable to “Beck’s Baptist Church” and mail to: